fatihdulger/fatihdulger/README.md

 - 👋 Hi, I’m Fatih...
 - 🧑‍🎓 I have fundamental skills of HTML, CSS, JavaScript, Python & MySQL and NoSQL .
 - 👀 I’m an aspiring candidate to be a full stack developer.
-- 🌱 I’m currently learning JavaScript and Python.
+- 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on beginner projects.
 - 📩 How to reach me: email, direct message through my webpage or DM on twitter.
 - ⬆️ My Personal Portfolio www.fatihdulger.com